-Possibly part of the problem was that Madeline's marriage to William Randall had dissolved and they were divorced by the fall of 1946.
+Possibly part of the problem was that Madeline's marriage to William Randall had dissolved and they were divorced in the spring of 1946.
+(At the time, they were living in Harlem, although their son was living with her mother in Cleveland.)
 The December 7, 1946 Pittsburgh Courier said (after talking about a couple of happy performers, one of whom was Hampton's new male singer Sammy Jennings): "Can't say the same for de-lovely Madeline Greene, who is so unhappy about her lot with the same crew and the way her divorced hubby treats their wonderful tot."
 A week later, the December 14 Pittsburgh Courier reported: "Madeline Green is looking in a European direction and may soon nix her lyrical spot with Lionel Hampton, who has more exemptions in his band than the tax dept. can count."
 [In English: Madeline is feeling lost in the crowd.]

 And then it was official.
 The December 28, 1946 Billboard told us: "Lionel Hampton has dropped Madeline Green from vocal department, leaving him with Winni [sic] Brown and Sammy Jennings."
 No reason was ever given in the press for her being let go.
 However, somewhere along the way, Madeline had become an alcoholic and I'm sure that was contributory.